04 Mar Mortality Rates in American Jails and Prisons Are on the Rise

 In 2017, the Priority Criminal Justice Needs Initiative formed a panel made up of researchers, health care professionals and corrections administrators.
 This panel gave several reasons for high mortality rates in American prisons and jails.

 - Aging prison populations.
 The elderly prison population in America has risen by more than 300% since 1999.
-More inmates are dying of diseases of old age than ever before.
+More prisoners are dying of diseases of old age than ever before.

 - Lack of oversight.
 The inability of governing bodies to effectively regulate jails and prisons was another focus of the study.
 Agencies at all levels have proven to be difficult when it comes to releasing reliable statistics and information.
 But nowhere is this more pronounced than in private prisons contracted by the government.
 The Private Prison Information Act, which would have subjected these facilities, Freedom of Information Act, died in committee shortly after being introduced.